-The wardrobe had two large opening doors.
-There was a high shelf and a rail running across the full width as well as a small three drawer chest on the right.
+The wardrobe had two large doors.
+There was a high shelf and a rail running across the full width as well as a small three-drawer chest on the right.

 Beyond the wardrobe, as the room opened out, there was a wooden suitcase stand, with a fixed wooden backdrop behind it on the wall.
 Next to this, there was a free-standing desk/dressing table with a cupboard below it.

-A wooden framed upright chair with a blue padded seat was by the dressing table and another wooden chair stood in the corner beyond, with armrests and a blue padded backrest matching the seat.
+A wooden framed upright chair with a blue padded seat was by the dressing table and another wooden chair stood in the corner beyond.
+This had armrests and a blue padded backrest matching the seat.

 Balcony furniture consisted of two chrome framed chairs and a coffee table.

 Back inside, a full-width wooden headboard was attached to the wall behind the beds.
 Two single beds were pushed together below this and made up individually.
 On either side, there was a free-standing bedside table with two shelves.

 There was a light in the ceiling near the bathroom door.
 A wall light with a cream shade was above the suitcase stand.
 This matched similar lights on the wall on either side of the bed.
 Additional lighting was provided by a free-standing lamp, with a bronze-colored stand and a cream shade, located on the dressing table.